afni/afni/doc/SphinxDocs/FATCAT/Tracking.rst

        suma -tract PREFIX.niml.tract ...

-     One can also load in the **DSET** simultaneously and view the connectivity matrix elements as coloration of tract bundles, such as after::
+     One can also load in the **dset** simultaneously and view the connectivity matrix elements as coloration of tract bundles, such as after::

        suma -tract PREFIX.niml.tract  -gdset PREFIX.niml.dset ...

-     (In fact, the DSET loaded in could be either one output by ``3dTrackID`` or by ``3dNetCorr``.)
+     (In fact, the dset loaded in could be either one output by ``3dTrackID`` or by ``3dNetCorr``.)

    * a TRK-format file, ``*.trk``, legacy of when tractographic output had to be viewed with non-AFNI/SUMA options, which in this case were with TrackVis.
-At some point (likely soon-ish), this will not be a default output.
+At some point (likely soon-ish), this will not be a default output; at the moment, the ``-no_trk_out`` switch can be utilized to save output space by not writing these.

 #.
-When outputting TRACT files, one has to choose whether to use
+When outputting tract files, one has to choose whether to use
    AND-logic or OR-logic within the network.
 That is, whether to keep tracts that have a minimal requirement of going through one target (OR), or whether to require at tract to connect at least two